-Bachelor of technology degree in M College, Kurukshetra and is a post-g Institute of Management, Bhubanes
+Bachelor of technology degree in Mechanical Engineering from Regional Engineering College, Kurukshetra and is a post-graduate in Marketing & Finance from Xavier Institute of Management, Bhubaneswar.

-Ashish Goel was previously employed Bank.
-He joined Ujjivan as Chief Cred
+Ashish Goel was previously employed at Godrej & Boyce, Marico Industries and ICICI

+Bank.
+He joined Ujjivan as Chief Credit Officer in February, 2021.

+RAJEEV PAWAR

-RAJEEV PAWAR Head of Treasury Qualification: MBA from the Jamnalal Bajaj Institu Physics Major from the University of
+Head of Treasury

+MBA from the Jamnalal Bajaj Institute of Management Studies, Mumbai and a Physics Major from the University of Mumbai.

-Rajeev Pawar joined as the Head of with American Express Bank, Standa Finance in India, Singapore and Dubo
+Rajeev Pawar joined as the Head of Treasury on January 20, 2020.
+He has previously worked with American Express Bank, Standard Chartered Bank, Kotak Mahindra Bank and Edelweiss Finance in India, Singapore and Dubai.

-VENKAT KRISHNAN V Chief Technology Officer
+VENKAT KRISHNAN V

+Chief Technology Officer

-Qualification: Bachelor's Degree in Science from SIES College, Mumbai University and has completed his Master of Computer Application from the Government College of Engineering in 1999.
+Bachelor's Degree in Science from SIES College, Mumbai University and has completed his Master of Computer Application from the Government College of Engineering in 1999.